ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: METHODOLOGY

 In our particular case, and contrary to all works focusing on character animation, we are interested in the direct control of a robot.
 Robots can be controlled via their joint angles.
 As joint angles for robots and humans have different configurations, it makes little sense to compare joint angles to measure their similarity.
-Instead, we propose to use the global rotation of body links to compare the similarity between human and robot poses.
+Inspired by \cite{robot_retarget1}, we propose to use the global rotation of body links to compare the similarity between human and robot poses, which better captures their likeness and allows for better generalization to different kinematics.
 The similarity metric is defined in Section \ref{subsec:similarity-metric}.

 Previous works \cite{rt_shared_space_humanoid, rt_selfsupervised_hyemin} rely on the acquisition of a dataset of mapped motions between the human and the robot to retarget, which we describe as a $\{\mathbf{x}_{h}, \mathbf{x}_{r}\}$ pair.
 These works learn the retargeting function $f$ in a supervised manner.
 On the contrary, we consider the retargeting task without collecting the correct $\{\mathbf{x}_{h}, \mathbf{x}_{r} \}$ pair and learn without supervision how to approximate $f$ better.
 To this end, our model first learns to project human $\mathbf{x}_{h}$ and robot $\mathbf{x}_{r}$ poses to the same representation space.
 Then, we decode the learned representation to robot joint angles, which allows us to control the robot directly.